What Is Live Scan Fingerprinting?

 The fees for Live Scan consist of the rolling fee for the fingerprinting and the background investigation fee.
 We charge a rolling fee of $30.
 The background investigation fee depends on the level of service and is charged by the Department of Justice (DOJ).
 Additionally if your requesting agency asked for an FBI background check, an FBI fee will be due.

 Your total fee will be given to you before your fingerprints are scanned.
-We accept the following forms of payment: Cash, VISA, MasterCard, Discover, Money Order, Check (Business/Personal) and Cashier’s Check.
+We accept the following forms of payment: Cash, VISA, MasterCard, Discover, Money Order, Check (Business Must be a current client) and Cashier’s Check.
 A $25 fee will be charged for any returned Checks or Credit Cards.

 How Do I Check My Live Scan Results?